fullcalendar/old-docs/Request-a-Feature.md

 ## Step 1: Check for an existing request

 There are over 100 existing feature requests.
 Someone else probably already wants what you want.
-Please search through the list of existing feature requests and if you find what you're looking for, star the issue to be notified when progress is made.
+Please search through the issue tracker (link below) and if you find what you're looking for, star the issue to be notified when progress is made.

 ## Step 2: Is it a valid feature?